Supersymmetric $U(1)_{B-L}$ flat direction and NANOGrav 15 year data: Conclusions

 \section{Conclusions}

 In this work, we show that flat $B-L$ breaking supersymmetric $D$-flat direction can be responsible simultaneously for thermal inflation and the signal of stochastic gravitational waves observed by PTA collaboration across the world when it is embedded into a larger gauge group in which magnetic monopoles are expected.
+The model with the parameters $\log_{10}(\phi_0/\mathrm{GeV})\in [14.8, 16.8]$ and $\sqrt{\kappa}\in [7.8, 8.3]$ can explain the evidence of stochastic gravitational wave in NANOGrav 15 year data.

 The basic idea for the signal is the formation of meta-stable strings.
 However, this work is different from earlier trials to address the observations because the scalar potential responsible for the formation of cosmic strings is quite flat.
 Such a flatness has two-folded benefit in regard of the expected SGWBs in addition to realizing thermal inflation: \begin{itemize} \item[(i)] High-frequency cutoff of the expected SGWBs at sub-${\rm Hz}$ region due to the long matter-domination era after thermal inflation with a quite low reheating temperature - Existing constraint on the string tension at the frequency band of 100 Hz from advanced LIGO-VIRGO third observing run \cite{LIGOScientific:2021nrg} can be satisfied in a natural manner. \item[(ii)] Enhancement of signals due to the zippering effect, which is expected to appear for strong Type-I strings (i.e. the mass of the scalar field is smaller than that of the gauge field by many orders of magnitude) - This effect allows for a string network from the flat-potential to match the observed signal with GUT-scale symmetry breaking; otherwise, a larger breaking scale is required. \end{itemize}